10 Best Yoga Poses for Increased Flexibility

 4. King Pigeon Pose (Kapotasana)

-This pose is believed to invigorate the body, while also improving posture, strengthening back muscles and stretching your hip flexors, thighs, groin, chest, throat, abdomen and ankles.
+This pose is believed to invigorate the body while also improving posture, and strengthening back muscles, while stretching your hip flexors, thighs, groin, chest, throat, abdomen, and ankles.

 If you're looking for the ultimate flexibility, this position is for you.